 Macular degeneration is an age-related eye disease that damages your central vision.
-At Retina Eye Specialists, in South Pasadena and Beverly Hills, California, Raghu Murthy, MD, FACS, and his team offer expert diagnosis and treatment for macular degeneration to protect your eye health and vision.
+At Retina Eye Specialists, in South Pasadena, California, Raghu Murthy, MD, FACS, and his team offer expert diagnosis and treatment for macular degeneration to protect your eye health and vision.
 If you’re concerned about macular degeneration or your eye health, call either office or make an appointment online today.

 The macula is the part of your retina that controls your central vision.
 Macular degeneration is a condition that damages your macula and impairs your vision.

 Macular degeneration tends to develop slowly, and you might not notice any symptoms in the early stages of the disease.
 Over time, macular degeneration reduces your ability to see fine details in front of you, but your peripheral vision remains normal.